This is article #26 out of 50 in The Startup Marketing Playbook.

 - Display ads (Google Display Network)

 - Print ads

 - Direct mail

 - Digital experimentation

 Each of these channels can be used to acquire leads by driving traffic to your website and content.
 Each industry and target persona will respond differently to different channels.
-While in some cases direct mail could be wildly effective, other industries may find it useless.
+While in some cases direct mail can be esspecially effective, other industries may find it useless.
 You need to research and experiment with these channels to identify the optimal allocation of your effort and budget.
 Your goal is to always optimize for lower CPA (cost per acquisition)

-Although a lot can be done digitally, you may still attend trade shows and other events where there is an opportunity to sell.
+Although a lot can be done digitally, you may still want to attend trade shows and other events where there is an opportunity to sell.
 Events can be incredibly expensive and need to be monitored closely to ensure the team is getting a true return-on-investment (ROI) from attending.
 Within events, you need to make estimates for:

-- Registration fee to attend
+- Registration fees to attend

 - Materials needed to setup a booth